SAMcGee/CITC/stage-2.md

 # The hacker is back!!!
 ### And they're learned their lessons

 You gave your teacher what for!
-They've installed a new firewall across the school, they bought in a very expensive new email filtering system and the school has an assembly about phishing.
+Your excellent consultancy work and research has lead to a new firewall across the school!
+The school even bought in a very expensive new email filtering system and has had an assembly about phishing.
 The attacker knows that they're not likely to manage to get past you now!
-But you discover they're now trying to run things on your school computers!
+But you discover they're now trying to run code remotely on your school computers!
+(Clearly that firewall isn't as impressive as you were lead to believe)

 ---